Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/IntrodutionToProcessingSEBE.rst

     The Wall Height and Aspect tool opened from the QGIS Processing Toolbox.

-If you also open the same tool but from the menubar you will see that is is the same tool but with a different graphical user interface design (buttons, windows etc. are not looking the same).
-One feature with the tools in the Processing toolbox is that their apperance is almost the same.
+If you also open the same tool but from the menubar you will see that is is the same tool but with a different graphical user interface design (buttons, windows etc don't look the same).
+One feature of the tools in the *Processing toolbox* is that their apperance is almost the same.
 Technically, they also work in a similar way by being designed as tools that can be executed in a similar way.
 That will come in handy later on when you want to make use of tools in an automated Python script.

 * Now, without making and changes, just click *Run* in the Wall Height and Aspect tool opened from the Processing toolbox and see the results appearing in the Map canvas and the Layer-panel to the left.